archxta/cse15l-lab-reports/lab1.md

 this is a sample file

 ```
 The command cat with a path to the cse15l-lab-reports/sample.md file outputs the contents inside the sample.md file (this is a sample file).
 The cat command expects files as arguments so with a file argument, it concatenates the contents of the file and outputs them directly to the terminal.
+This does not produce an error.